-The d Series denotes a line of jackets featuring an embroidered dragon - an auspicious symbol welcome in Negoland.
+The d Series, which was newly released in March 2016, denotes a line of jackets featuring an embroidered dragon - an auspicious symbol welcome in Negoland.
 It is priced at US\$100 apiece.
-At Red, all orders placed by e-mail are required to be entered into the order management system by a staff member and the entered data must be approved by a qualified officer (chief or above) as a rule.
-The order data entered by Duck with respect to Blue's order placed by e-mail was verified by Peacock.
-Peacock, wondering why in the world Blue would place an order of such a large quantity of the d Series and not the Alpha Series, attempted to reach Orange over the phone to inquire about it, but Orange was not in.
+At Red, all orders placed by e-mail are required to be entered into the order management system by a staff member and must be approved by a qualified officer (chief or above) after the officer compares the entered data and the e-mail describing the order, as a rule.
+Regarding the order data entered by Duck with respect to Blue's order placed by e-mail, Peacock compared the data and the order sheet given in Exhibit 14.
+Peacock, wondering why in the world Blue would place an order of such a large quantity of the d Series and not the Alpha Series, attempted to reach Orange over the phone to inquire about it at 23:30 on April 21 (Negoland time), but Orange was not in.
 Peacock left a message with Emerald, a subordinate of Orange, requesting a call from Orange.
-Because the message inadvertently slipped out of Muscat's mind, Orange never returned Sapphire's call.
-Sapphire approved the order as is, i.e., 10,000 units of the d Series, to avoid any delay in shipping the goods, which the order specified as "urgent."
+Because the message inadvertently slipped out of Emerald's mind, Orange never returned Peacock's call.
+Peacock approved the order as is, i.e., 10,000 units of the d Series before he left the office on April 22, to avoid any delay in shipping the goods, because which the order specified it was "urgent-" and approval by the end of the day of April 22 was needed in order to start the necessary operations for dispatching the goods at the beginning of the following week, on April 25.